Elixir-UTFPR/curso_de_elixir_sequencial_marco_2022/README_en.md

 Professor Adolfo Gustavo Serra Seca Neto.
 YouTube channel https://youtube.com/c/AdolfoNeto

 Adolfo Neto has been an Associate Professor in the Department of Informatics at the Federal University of Technology - Paraná (UTFPR), Brazil, since 2008.
-He holds a Doctorate in Computer Science from the University of São Paulo, Brazil, 2007.
-He has served as a member of technical committees and reviewer for some conferences and journals.
-His research interests include knowledge sharing in software engineering, agile software development and logic for computer science.
+Read more at https://adolfont.github.io/.

 ## Investment